Security at Typeform

 Typeform’s infrastructure is hosted by Amazon Web Services (AWS).
 Our main servers are located in Virginia, USA.
 They are compliant with security and privacy standards.

-All our environments are hosted in a Virtual Private Cloud (VPC) in Amazon Web Services.
+Each of our environments are hosted in separate Virtual Private Clouds (VPCs) within Amazon Web Services.
 Our production networks are separated between public and internal services.
 No inbound internet traffic is allowed on the private subnets, and all application servers only reside in private subnets without public IP addresses.
-Only Amazon managed and maintained load balancers have ingress access to the application internal servers.
+Only AWS managed and maintained load balancers have ingress access to the application internal servers.
 Tight security groups control inbound and outbound access to the servers.

 Firewalls, Intrusion Detection Systems, Web Application Firewalls, and other security state of the art perimetral controls are installed at the edge locations to provide an additional layer of internal and external network security.

-In short, all the networks we use are as secure as we can manage.
-Access to our servers we use is strictly limited, and no outside traffic is permitted on them.
+Access to our servers is strictly limited, by default no ingress traffic is permitted on them.

 Access to Typeform resources is only permitted through secure connectivity (e.g.,VPN, SSH bastions) and multi-factor authentication.
 We follow the principle of least privilege, and every single access is audited, tracked and monitored to ensure that employees only have the permissions necessary to perform their duties.

 This means employees can only access Typeform systems with an extra-secure connection.
 As soon as anyone leaves the company, their access is blocked.

 All data collected from our customers and their respondents is classified with the highest levels of criticality.
 We don't allow any provider to access respondents’ data, and only the minimum authorized Typeform employees have access to it.
 Every single access to the repositories of information is audited and controlled.